pencer-io/pencer-io.github.io/_posts/2020-06-04-ctf-htb-haircut.md

 ![try_ls](/assets/images/2020-06-04-21-54-52.png)

-Nope, there is some level of checking our input.
+Nope, there is some level of checking against our input.
 Let's see if we can get curl to display its help:

 ![curl_help](/assets/images/2020-06-04-21-55-14.png)